 Given the choice I would rather work out ALONE than with company.
 I like to go at my own pace, to push myself, to enjoy these workouts I leave for weekends.
 However training with a team will infect you with that energy that I often need to give my “WOW” during the training that I do during the week.

 I decided to join the Beyond Type 1 Team for two main reasons: To have a new goal that would allow me to reconnect with my training, my perseverance and my exercise, which I sometimes leave in the background.
 The second reason is to educate and keep dispelling myths and stigmas, leading by example.

 I couldn’t believe it when I was chosen and I realized that I was the only Mexican runner on the team.
-I thought — now I will know what good is — because running for more than 4 hours will not be easy.
+I thought—now I will know what good is—because running for more than four hours will not be easy.
 But when I cross the finish line, I will be confident that although it wasn’t easy, in the end it was worth it.

 I want to be an example, as simple as that, because it is the best way to educate and to prove something.

-A normal day of training is fasting in the morning, with glucose testing upon waking up.
-I then make the necessary decisions such as taking insulin, eating something, and adjusting my basal requirement.
-During training I must always be aware of my glucose and I leave juices in strategic places in case it is necessary to use them.
-The end is accompanied by another glucose test to corroborate that everything is going well.
-The biggest challenge of my training is hypoglycemia — Avoiding hypoglycemia during training is key to achieving the goal of that session.
-The second challenge comes 9 hours later and is also hypoglycemia… My blood sugar drops hours after I’ve completed my run.
+A normal day of training is fasting in the morning, with blood glucose testing upon waking up.
+I then make the necessary decisions such as taking insulin, eating something and adjusting my basal requirement.
+During training I must always be aware of my blood glucose and I leave juices in strategic places in case it is necessary to use them.
+The end is accompanied by another blood glucose test to corroborate that everything is going well.
+The biggest challenge of my training is hypoglycemia—Avoiding hypoglycemia during training is key to achieving the goal of that session.
+The second challenge comes nine hours later and is also hypoglycemia… My blood sugar drops hours after I’ve completed my run.